 Rustic decor?
 Check.
 Sweeping mountain views?
 Double check.
 In-room fireplace?
 If you need us, we’ll be here until spring.
 With fifteen guest rooms—each with their own personality—and 12 acres of surrounding Catskills country, it’s easy to see why the property is always in high demand.

 23. THE SAGAMORE IN BOLTON LANDING, NY (3 HOURS 45 MINUTES FROM NYC)

 Escape the island of Manhattan for a significantly more tranquil oasis.
 Nestled on Green Island, this elegant property boasts views of Lake George, luxurious amenities and its very own glacier ice bar (yep, an outdoor bar literally made of ice).
 Cozy never looked so cool.

 That would be the town of Red Hook upstate, not the Brooklyn ’hood.
-And this eclectic spot is in an actual converted barn.
-Seriously, it’s painted red and everything.
+Step back in time at this Victorian B&B featuring charming rooms, a vintage formal parlor and antique details.
+The B&B is currently only operating with a maximum of three rooms at a time, so this is definitely the spot to visit if you’re looking for some peace and quiet.
 Like many too-good-to-be-true vacation rentals, it’s also quite popular this season, so move fast.